Kenya Big Dream

 Recommended Price $500

-Empowering Kenyan girls to know they’re worthy.
+Help empower Kenyan girls to know they’re worthy.
 God created every child, including every girl and boy in Kenya, to experience life in all its fullness.
-Yet the future for so many children in Kenya is at risk today because of...More Details
+Yet the future for so many children in Kenya is at risk today because...More Details

 God created every child, including every girl and boy in Kenya, to experience life in all its fullness.
 Yet the future for so many children in Kenya is at risk today because of harmful cultural practices that persist due to poverty and lack of education.